efortuna/temporal-breakfast-java/README.md

 ## Run the Workflow

 Run the [Temporal server](https://docs.temporal.io/docs/server/quick-install).
+By default, you should see what things are running on your server at [http://localhost:8233/](http://localhost:8233/)

 To start the Workflow, either run the InitiateMoneyTransfer class from IntelliJ or from the project root run: